 Tourism in the North Pennines is based on the area’s natural assets or special qualities, qualities which also lie at the heart of quality of life for local people.

 The AONB Partnership works in a variety of ways with tourism organisations, businesses and communities to promote sustainable tourism – tourism which takes into account the needs of the environment, local residents, businesses and visitors – both now and in the future.

 The third North Pennines Tourism Seminar was held on Wednesday 15 November 2017 at Mickleton Village Hall (Durham).
 The theme was ‘Above and Below’… Exploiting our special qualities to attract and engage visitors.

 To help businesses, community groups, individuals and charities to gain benefit from being located in/operating in the North Pennines AONB & UNESCO Global Geopark the AONB Partnership has produced a series of 5 Locator Logos.
-More information here.
-Download an Application Pack here.
+More information and how to apply to use the logos.